-This designation was introduced in the Localism Act 2011.
+This designation was a Liberal Democrat initiative, introduced as part of the coalition government in the Localism Act 2011.
 It enables local community groups to nominate land and buildings as Assets of Community Value (ACV).
 If the Council approves the designation, then there are certain protections for the asset:

 A building or land is of community value if, in the Council’s opinion: